 - Persistent vocalisation

-- If she is stroked, she may lay her front half low, and raise her hindquarters, treading up and down with her hind feet, and move her tail from side to side.
+- If she is stroked, she may lay her front half low, raise her hindquarters, treading up and down with her hind feet, and move her tail from side to side.
 This is known as lordosis

 - Licking the genitals

 Some breeds such as Siamese and Orientals tend to be a little more precocious than other cats.
 A pregnancy in a cat this young is extremely dangerous as she has not reached maturity herself.

 Yes, cats are not fussy about who they mate with.
 Littermates can and will breed; fathers will mate with their daughters and mothers will mate with their sons.
 It is also possible for a female cat to become pregnant to more than one father.

 It is not possible to determine a pregnancy via a blood or urine test in cats.
 However, there are often indicators that your cat is pregnant.
 The pet owner may notice weight gain around the fourth week of pregnancy.
 Increased appetite is common as the pregnancy advances and the cat’s calorie intake will increase.

-Below is a timeline that covers both kitten development and changes will occur in the queen during the duration of her pregnancy.
+Below is a timeline that covers both kitten development and changes that will occur in the queen during the duration of her pregnancy.